ashryaagr/MIDAS.jl/README.md

 6. [Java](https://github.com/jotok/MIDAS-Java) by [Joshua Tokle](https://github.com/jotok)
 7. [C++](https://github.com/bhatiasiddharth/MIDAS) by [Siddharth Bhatia](https://github.com/bhatiasiddharth)

-Note: This julia implementation is based on the research paper of author's of c++ implementation and the Julia implementation adopts the design from python implementation.
+Note: This julia implementation is based on the research paper of authors of c++ implementation and the Julia implementation adopts the design from python implementation.

 ## Citation

 If you use this code for your research, please consider citing the paper.